LLNL/axom/src/axom/mint/docs/sphinx/sections/tutorial.rst

 Mint provides native support for writing meshes in the ASCII Legacy `VTK File Format`_.
-Legacy VTK files are popular due to their simplicity and can be read by a variety of visualization tools, such as, `VisIt`_ and `ParaView`_.
+Legacy VTK files are popular due to their simplicity and can be read by a variety of visualization tools, such as `VisIt`_ and `ParaView`_.
 Thereby, enable quick visualization of the various :ref:`MeshTypes` and constituent :ref:`FieldData`, which can significantly aid in debugging.